 Now it's Canon who has released confirmation that it is indeed working on an 8K camera and that is currently "in its roadmap".
+At the moment, the best Canon cameras top out at 4K video, but it does look like 8K will be the next big thing.

 Speaking exclusively to Imaging Resource, Yoshiyuki Mizoguchi, Group Executive, ICB Products Group, Image Communication Business Operations at Canon, revealed that an 8K Canon EOS R was indeed on the cards and video was going to be the big order of the day.